t3r6/pkdocs/docs/guides/trickjumping/pk-trickjumps.md

 * Multiplayer movement was based on Havok 2.0 physics up to Painkiller v1.3 yet it was still different from singleplayer mechanics.
 Starting from v1.5, it was replaced by the code partially based on QuakeWorld and independent of Havok.
 The multiplayer movement is much faster than in singleplayer but the ability to climb was heavily reduced.
 Rocket jumps and other explosive jumps are allowed.

 !!!
 Note
     Painkiller movement is dependent on FPS.
 The recommended MaxFPS in multiplayer is 125.
+This limit is set on all current multiplayer servers.

     Speedrunners use somewhere between 60-125 FPS in singleplayer depending on tricks.

-    Type in `/setmaxfps 125` in the game console to set MaxFPS in the game.
+    Type in `/setmaxfps 125` in the game console to set MaxFPS in the game for a local game.

 ## Jump mod for multiplayer